rudderlabs/typewriter/.github/PULL_REQUEST_TEMPLATE.md

-# Thanks for taking the time to contribute to Typewriter!
+# Thanks for taking the time to contribute to RudderTyper!

-It is highly appreciated that you take the time to help improve Typewriter.
+It is highly appreciated that you take the time to help improve RudderTyper.
 We appreciate it if you would take the time to document your Pull Request.

 Sadly, if we don't receive enough information, or the Pull Request doesn't